 Yesterday, Wednesday, 28 February 2018, the Parliament of Malawi launched a new project aiming to improve its performance.
 The new project – the Malawi Parliament Enhancement Project (MPEP), seeks to stimulate reforms to improve the effectiveness and impact of parliament in steering democracy, upholding good governance, and promoting socio-economic development in Malawi.

-The MPEP project has two main expected outcomes including improved autonomy and functionality, and an enhanced technical capacity and operational efficiency of the Parliament of Malawi in fulfilling its core functions.
+The MPEP project has two main expected outcomes including improved autonomy and functionality and enhanced, technical capacity and operational efficiency of the Parliament of Malawi in fulfilling its core functions.

 Speaking at the launch, the Leader of the House, Hon.
 Kondwani Nankhumwa said that “Parliament is a key governance institution that Malawians look to because it represents their interests.
 Therefore, Parliament requires more capable parliamentarians and a secretariat to deliver its functions beyond expectations.”
 He added that by addressing the challenges facing political leaders and the Secretariat, the project comes as a complete package that has potential to comprehensively tackle Parliament’s challenges.
 “The project needs to harness the different capacities available in the different political parties in Parliament in its implementation.”